Facing Disorderly Conduct Charges in Polk County, FL?

 While some might consider disorderly conduct a “minor” offense, your disorderly conduct charge can actually carry some harsh punishments.
 Short of jail time, you can also face stiff fines, community service, and mandatory classes if convicted of disorderly conduct.

 Fortunately, with a bit of help from the right criminal defense attorney, you have a much better opportunity to minimize the impact of a disorderly conduct charge.
-If you’ve been charged with disorderly conduct, talk to Thomas C. Grajek, Attorney at Law today.
+If you’ve been charged with disorderly conduct in Polk County, talk to Thomas C. Grajek, Attorney at Law in Lakeland today.

 What’s a disorderly conduct charge in Florida?